creationix/n2/README.md

 ### Value Types

-Various values are encoded using the 7 core types combind with zero or more `EXT` tags.
+Various values are encoded using the 7 core types combined with zero or more `EXT` tags.

 | Name          | Encoding                         | Interpretation                               |
 |---------------|----------------------------------|----------------------------------------------|